urban-wombat/flattables/README.md

     $ gotsyntax tables.got
     ```

-	The FlatTables utility `flattablesc` will also do a validity check, but you might as well get earlier feedback with `gotsyntax`.
+	The FlatTables utility `flattablesc` will also do a syntax check, but you might as well get earlier feedback with `gotsyntax`.

 FlatTables is a little more strict than gotables syntax: